CSWomenUMass/latex/README.md

 If time allows we will see a bit on graphics!

-**Please make sure you have Latex installed in your machine beforehand.** Choosing an editor would be nice too - there are many free ones available!
+**Please make sure you have LaTeX installed in your machine beforehand.** Choosing an editor would be nice too - there are many free ones available!